argonne-lcf/ai-testbed-userdocs/docs/graphcore/Logging-into-a-Graphcore-Node.md

 ### Log in to a Graphcore Node

-Once you are on the login node, one of the four Graphcores node can be accessed using **ssh**.
+Once you are on the login node, one of the four Graphcore nodes can be accessed using **ssh**.

 ```bash
 ssh gc-poplar-01.ai.alcf.anl.gov